mtlynch/mtlynch.io/content/retrospectives/2022/03/index.md

 ## Hiring a support engineer: training

 Training for the support engineer has been the most difficult of any position I've hired so far.
 It has nothing to do with the new team member, who's doing great.
-I've been TinyPilot's sole tech support person for the past 20 months, and there's tons of institutional knowledge trapped in my head.
+It's more about the amount of institutional knowledge that's been trapped for so long.

+I've been TinyPilot's sole tech support person for the past 20 months, and there's tons of TinyPilot-specific support knowledge trapped in my head.
 As much as possible, I'm trying to document information in Notion rather than letting the information get lost in private email threads.
 That way, if we add another support engineer in the future, they can get up to speed faster by reading over our onboarding documents.

 {{<img src="idempotent-changes.png" hasBorder="true" alt="Screenshot of TinyPilot internal documentation page about suggesting idempotent changes" caption="An excerpt from TinyPilot's internal documentation on offering technical support to end-users.">}}

 ## Hiring a support engineer: payment

-I currently work with three freelance developers in different countries, and all of them receive payment in a different way.
+I currently work with three freelance developers, each in a different countries.
+All of them receive payment in a different way.
 Now that I'm adding a fourth contractor, I thought I should start to standardize the payment process with a single solution.

 I looked for payment platforms for remote workers that would do the following: